pmarino90/igniter/README.md

 Suggestion and/or requests are always welcome!

 ### Supported operating systems
-Given its dependencies the supported OSs are the ones which are supported by `nix` (link), this does not directly means that all the version are tested.
+Given its dependencies the supported OSs are the ones which are supported by `nix` (look (here)[https://github.com/nix-rust/nix#supported-platforms]), this does not directly means that all the version are tested.

 Currently there is no **Windows** support.